- Treatment for erectile dysfunction with Spedra®

 How long do the effects last?

-The effects may last for up to approximately six hours, although this varies between individuals.
+The effects may last for up to six hours, lthough this varies between men.

 Does Spedra® work without sexual stimulation?